 MPW adopts an integrated approach to the teaching of these two interrelated units.
 Wide reading, not only of textbook and the MPW handouts, but also of newspapers and relevant websites is required, and students complete a minimum of two pieces of written work per week, in addition to the Timed Assignment.

 AS Level Specification - 8PL0

 Component 1: UK Politics 8PL0/01

 Written examination: 1 hour and 45 minutes.
 50% of the qualification.

 Content overview - Students will study:

-- democracy and participation

 - political parties

-- electoral systems
+- · electoral systems

-- voting behaviour and the media.
+- · voting behaviour and the media.